Configuration

 confluence_server_url = 'https://example.atlassian.net/wiki/'

-For a Confluence Server instance, an example URL configuration, if the instance’s REST API is https://intranet-wiki.example.com/rest/api/, should be as follows:
+For Confluence Data Center, an example URL configuration, if the instance’s REST API is https://intranet-wiki.example.com/rest/api/, should be as follows:

 confluence_server_url = 'https://intranet-wiki.example.com/'